-More information regarding rollovers is available from Vanguard.
+More information regarding rollovers is available from the Plan Administrator.
 Any amount you roll over is placed in your "rollover account."

 Vesting

 The term "vested" refers to the amount in your accounts that cannot be taken away from you regardless of the reason or time that you leave the Company.